See legend at bottom for explanation of age codes

 National Park Service Tour of Park Geology

-Explore Geology.
-Virtual and literal tours of geological entities in through the National Parks Service.
-Looks at Caves, Fossils, Glaciers, Hot Springs, Plate Tectonics, River Systems, Sand Dunes, Shoreline Geology, Soils, Volcanoes and more!
+Explore Geology with virtual and literal tours of geologic sites through the National Parks Service.
+Looks at Caves, Fossils, Glaciers, Hot Springs, Plate Tectonics, River Systems, Sand Dunes, Shoreline Geology, Soils, Volcanoes, and more!

 An Ancient Volcano: Rising out of the chaparral-covered Gabilan Mountains, east of central California's Salinas Valley, are the spectacular remains of an ancient volcano.
 Massive monoliths, spires, sheer-walled canyons and talus passages define millions of years of erosion, faulting and tectonic plate movement.